 9. Bring a smaller backpack to wear in front

 The large backpacks that many Americans wear on their backs are easy targets for thieves.
 Consider using a smaller pack you can don in front, especially when taking public transportation and when in crowds or at popular tourist spots.
-Also a good idea is to get one of the PacSafe backpacks that have multiple anti-theft mechanisms to keep your belonging safe.

 10. Be religiously respectable

-Avoid sleeveless shirts, shorts and plunging necklines for the ladies.
+Avoid sleeveless shirts, shorts, and plunging necklines for the ladies.
 Dress conservatively in any country with fundamental religious views.

-I was once on a photo tour in Chiapas, Mexico, where one of the women insisted on wearing a low-cut tank top, revealing way too much cleavage.
+I was once on a photo tour in Chiapas, Mexico, where one of the women wearing a low-cut tank top, was revealing way too much cleavage.
 It was distasteful and tacky, especially since she was in her 50’s.
 She was surprised when she got dirty looks from the locals when walking through town squares and churches, areas predominantly conservative and very Catholic.

-On another trip to the Blue Mosque in Turkey, one of our female members was told her pants were too tight (she was wearing black leggings under a tunic-type dress).
+On another trip to the Blue Mosque in Turkey, one of our female members was told her pants were too tight (she was wearing black leggings under a tunic-type travel dress).
 She was issued a long skirt to wear over them before she could enter the Mosque.

 Just be mindful of what the locals are wearing and have a plan b: Pack a scarf or cardigan to cover up if necessary.
-And maybe this book can help you with some more style advice and tips on what to wear in Europe.
+And maybe this book can help you with some more European-style advice and tips on what to wear in Europe.